kobo/groovyserv/pages/faq.md

 New groovyserver.bat are provided instead of groovyserver shell script.

-### Why is groovyclient written in C?
-Why isn't it written in Java?
+### Why is groovyclient written in Go, not in Java?

-The purpose of GroovyServ is to reduce startup-time of Groovy script and quick response is the most important factor.
+The purpose of GroovyServ is to reduce startup time of JVM process up.
-So we could not use Java for groovyclient.
+So you can't use Java to implement `groovyclient`.
+Go programming language can cross-compile binaries for other environments on everywhere.
+It's very powerful and useful feature for a tool developer like me.

 ### What is the server-client communication protocol?